-As the leading cause of blindness, cataracts account for 42 percent of all cases of blindness worldwide.
-More than half of Americans over the age of 65 have some degree of cataract formation in their eyes.
+Cataracts are the leading cause of blindness for those 55 and older worldwide, according to the Center for Disease Control.
+More than half of Americans over the age of 75 have some degree of cataract formation in their eyes.
 With so many people experiencing the effects of this eye condition, it is even more important that you are well informed about what cataracts do and what you can do to prevent them.

 Cataracts may seem like a scary, difficult-to-understand eye problem, but never fear.
 Here are eight facts to help you start understanding cataracts and their combatants.